simongravelle/lammps-input-files/WaterVapourInterface/README.md

+Molecular dynamics simulation of a water-vapour interface.
+After an equilibration step, the temperature of the system is increased linearly.

-Run the GenerateData.m using octave of matlab, or just use the data.lammps already generated.
+Step 1: Run the GenerateData.m using octave of matlab, or just use the data.lammps already generated.

-Run the input.lammps using LAMMPS.
+Step 2: Run the input.lammps using LAMMPS.
 The water is TIP4P/2005.

-Visualise the dump file using VMD for example.
+Step 3: Visualise the dump file using VMD for example.

-Visualise the evolution of the temperature with time using xmgrace for example.
+Step 4: Visualise the evolution of the temperature with time using xmgrace for example.